-Through Immersion Vanderbilt, students can have their civic and professional immersive experiences and projects recognized on their transcripts.
+Through Immersion Vanderbilt, students have the option to have their civic and professional immersive experiences and projects recognized on their transcripts.
 Students who are engaged in service work, design projects, internships, and externships have the potential to transform ideas into action, refine skills, and integrate knowledge with experience.

 Approximately 70 percent of graduating seniors report completing an internship during their time at Vanderbilt.
 Many also engage in design, service projects, or other civic programs.
 Keep reading to see examples of how current and former Vanderbilt students have made a real-world impact through their civic and professional immersive experiences.

 Major: Mechanical Engineering

 Inspired by a DIVE course, Ward utilized human-centered design principles to engineer ergonomic improvements to the manufacturing line at Nissan.
 He interviewed manufacturing line technicians, sketched ideas, and fabricated several iterations of his prototype.
 Read more.